Who can become a Peer in Peerage of Science?

 Does the word "Peerage" signal that you want to be an elitist, closed group of privileged insiders wielding un-democratic power, like the hereditary aristocracy?

-No!
-By definition, "Peers" are people equal to each other, and we consider anybody doing science a Peer, hence entitled to join this "Peerage" (see above).
-If Peerage of Science was asked what the synonym for "Peerage" is, it would be "Equalage" (apologies to all our English teachers reading this).
+By definition, "Peers" are people equal to each other, and we consider anybody doing science a Peer, and hence entitled to join this community of equals, a "Peerage" (see above).

 If so many scientists can see my unpublished manuscript, isn't there a greater risk of my results getting stolen?